BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 4.

-Python’s modular design through modules and packages is one of its most powerful organizational features, enabling code reuse, maintainability, and scalability across large software projects.
-Understanding the distinction between modules and packages and mastering import techniques are fundamental skills for any Python programmer working on real-world applications.
+Modular design of Python’s modules and packages is one of its strongest organizing features that allow code reuse, maintaining, and scalability across large software development projects.
+Understanding the distinction between modules and packages, as well as knowing how to import them are important abilities for every Python programmer working on the real world applications.

 Q.5.
 Explain tuples in Python and how they differ from lists in terms of mutability and performance.
 Also discuss the key characteristics of sets in Python.
 (10 Marks)